Grow Crown of Thorns (Euphorbia milii) in Florida

 Caring for Euphorbia milii in Florida is a breeze, thanks to the favorable climate.

-1. Watering: Water sparingly, allowing the soil to dry out between waterings.
+1. Watering: Water sparingly and allow the soil to dry out between waterings.
 In Florida's humid environment, less is often more.
 If you make the soil wet too much, the roots might get rotten.
+So always stop yourself from overwatering.

-2. Fertilizing: Apply a balanced, water-soluble fertilizer during spring and summer to promote flowering.
+2. Fertilizing: Apply a balanced, water-soluble fertilizer during spring and summer to encourage flowering.

-3. Pruning: Prune your Crown of Thorns to maintain its shape and encourage bushier growth.
+3. Pruning: Prune your Crown of Thorns to maintain its shape and promote bushier growth.
 Be cautious of the thorns while doing so.

 Winter Care of Crown of Thorns: